 10. Sign the Contract

-Before your car is taken away, your shipping company will ask you to sign a contract confirming your order.
-This serves to protect both you and the company from any legal issues.
+Before your car is taken away, your shipping company will ask you to sign a car transport contract confirming your order.
+This car transport contract serves to protect both you and the company from any legal issues.

-This step is put in place by all car shipping companies for liability and insurance reasons.
-The contract you review is called a bill of lading and will include information such as:
+These auto transport insurance requirements are put in place by all car shipping companies for liability and insurance reasons.
+The car transport contract you review is called a bill of lading and will include information such as:

 - The starting location of your car